 - Jimmy McNulty has a threesome with two prostitutes in one episode of The Wire, while he was undercover during a bust; he ends up justifying it as, "I was outnumbered." and has to write a report on why he did it, as obviously he wasn't meant to "close the deal" before the other police arrived to arrest everyone.
 It becomes such a legend in the Baltimore PD that other characters are still talking about it several seasons later.

 - An old man has been trying to reclaim his youth by taking over the bodies of young, fit men from the gym across the street from his retirement home.
 The first of the men we see the old guy possess has apparently just been engaged in a threesome with two women, just before his body melts from the inside when the old man's spell wears off.
 It's later sort of subverted, however, when it's revealed that the women were actually prostitutes.

 - Reportedly occurred sometime in the past involving Drusilla, Darla, and the Immortal—just one more way he topped Angel and Spike, especially as D & D had refused to do a threesome with either of them.

 - In an episode of Just Shoot Me!, Maya and a lesbian model get revenge on Finch, who tried to hook them up, by pretending they're willing to have a threesome with him, but only if he completes an insane list of impossible tasks, before sundown.
 Throughout the day, Finch is able to get anything he wants from fellow men simply by mentioning that it will help him in this goal (a mounted policeman even gives him a ride on his horse).
-After he fails miserably, the crowd of men waiting to know if he had succeed (where they all failed apparently) is disappointed when he shrugs and says no… cue a Slow Clap moment for is effort.
+After he fails miserably, the crowd of men waiting to know if he had succeeded (where they all failed apparently) is disappointed when he shrugs and says no… cue a Slow Clap moment for is effort.

 Nate: Look man, I know things.
 I've been to Europe.
 Chuck Bass is my best friend.
 The third person is supposed to be a stranger.